Raising ducks is an amazing experience! They are cute and bring a lot of entertainment to the yard.

 7. Ducks are Great Garden Guards

-They will patrol your plants for all bugs that might be trying to eat them.
-They are great at pulling the bugs off of the plants without harming the actual plant (they’re even better than chickens!).
+They are great at pulling bugs off of your garden plants without harming the actual plant (they’re even better than chickens!).

 The only word of caution is to be sure not to allow your ducks in your garden until the plants have passed the seedling stage.
 Ducks have a tendency to step on small plants and kill them.

 Ducks are great as a source of meat, especially Pekin ducks.
 They can grow to be 10+ pounds in a matter of 3-4 months.
 It does not take long to have a viable meat source from ducks if that’s what you’re looking for.

 However, you must know that it will probably not save you money compared to buying duck meat from the grocery store.
 In fact, in some cases, raising ducks for meat costs more money unless you have commercial-level management and not planning to sell some of the surplus meat.

 But that doesn’t mean it’s not worth it at all.

 Raising ducks for meat means having a good quality food source in your backyard.
 You can rely less on grocery stores and become more self-sustainable.
 Plus, you can learn a lot from the process in case you want to sell the meat in the future.

 9. The Difference in Gender